Opportunity Cost Formula (Table of Contents)

 Explanation of Opportunity Cost Formula

-The formula calculates the best options and calculates the second best possible option in terms of value which was not chosen during the course of production.
+The formula calculates the best options and the second best possible option in terms of value, which was not chosen during the course of production.

 - Assessing relative prices of commodities

-The concept is very much used for measuring the prices or the value of different communities which are used in a manufacturing concern.
+The concept is very much used for measuring the prices or the value of different communities used in a manufacturing concern.

-For example, according to the theory of economics, we know that the goods are scarce and human wants are unlimited.
-So a particular commodity or raw material can be used for one purpose only.
+For example, according to the economics theory, we know that goods are scarce and human wants are unlimited.
+So a particular commodity or raw material can only be used for one purpose.
 So the best possible end product has to decide by the authority which can serve human wants in a better way.

 - Allocation of resources